107 Kingsland High Street,

 7 people favorited this theater

 Located in the east London inner city district of Dalston.
+Built on the site of the Kingsland Palace of Animated Pictures.
 A great local cinema that originally opened in 1915 as the Kingsland Empire, designed by architects Percy C. Adams & George Coles of the architectural firm Adams & Coles, in a Neo-Classical style.

 It’s a real pleasure watching films all varied and relevant to Dalston and Hackney’s needs.
 The large amount of foreign films exhibited is excellent as they come with subtitles which helps when watching my weekly film with my one year old son and 20 or so other tots at the baby/parent screening.